 Ran all test suites.

-The test passes, which is enough for us to proceed with the tutorial.
+The test passes, which means you can continue with the tutorial.

 Adding CircleCI configuration to automate the test